Strong Stability of Sampled-data Riesz-spectral Systems: Preservation of boundedness

-It is not difficult to see from \eqref{eq:R_ABF_resol_ex} and \eqref{eq:A_minus_resol_ex} that the generator $\widetilde A := A+BF_1$ satisfies the conditions in (A\ref{assump:closed_loop}).
-Moreover, after adding a small perturbation if needed, we find that the feedback operator $F_1$ satisfies (A\ref{assump:b_F_cond}).
+By \eqref{eq:R_ABF_resol_ex} and \eqref{eq:A_minus_resol_ex}, the generator $\widetilde A := A+BF_1$ satisfies the condition \eqref{eq:imaginary_axis_RS_case} in (A\ref{assump:closed_loop}).
+It is not difficult to see that the other conditions in (A\ref{assump:closed_loop}) are also satisfied.
+We find that the feedback operator $F_1$ satisfies (A\ref{assump:b_F_cond}), by adding a small perturbation if needed.
 Therefore, we can apply Theorem~\ref{thm:SD_SS} to the sampled-data system with the feedback operator $F_1$.
-However, using the discrete-time counterpart of Lemma~20 in \cite{Hamalainen2010} instead of Theorem~\ref{thm:SD_SS}, one can straightforwardly show that the structured feedback operator $F_1$ achieves the strong stability of the sampled-data system.
+However, the discrete-time counterpart of Lemma~20 in \cite{Hamalainen2010} immediately shows that the structured feedback operator $F_1$ achieves the strong stability of the sampled-data system.
 To illustrate the effectiveness of Theorem~\ref{thm:SD_SS}, we here consider feedback operators that affect the stable part $(A^-, B^-)$.

 By \eqref{eq:R_ABF_resol_ex} and \eqref{eq:A_minus_resol_ex}, we obtain

 Furthermore, $b \in D(\widetilde A^{-1})$ holds.
 Indeed, since $b^- := (I-\Pi)b \in D((A^-)^{-1})$ by the latter condition on $b$ given in \eqref{eq:b_cond_ex}, there exists $x_b^- \in X^-$ such that $b^- = A^- x_b^-$.
 We obtain